-Total amount Total amoun t of remuneration, etc. by type (Millions of yen) of Performance-linked bonus Non-monetary Number of Category of officers remunerat etc. (Milli remuneration, etc. (Millions of yen) neration, Basic Millions remuneration Bonus Stock remuneration included in the eligible officers (Persons) Directors (excluding outside directors) 89 67 15 6 6 4 Corporate auditors (excluding outside corporate auditors) 25 25 3 Outside officers 43 43 5
+Total amount Total amount of remuneration, etc. by type (Millions of yen) of Performance-linked bonus remuneration included in the Number of 8, remuneration, etc. (Millions of yen) Basic remuneration Bonus Stock remuneration eligible officers (Persons) Directors (excluding outside directors) 89 67 15 6 6 4 Corporate auditors (excluding outside corporate auditors) 25 25 3 Outside officers 43 43 - - 5

 Notes 1.
-The maximum amount of remuneration for directors was resolved at the 1st Annual General Meeting of Shareholders held on June 29, 2005 to be within \(\frac{4}{30}\) million per month in total (not including employee salaries paid to directors concurrently serving as employees) (the number of directors at the conclusion of the said Annual General Meeting of Shareholders was seven).
+The maximum amount of remuneration for directors was resolved at the 1st Annual General Meeting of Shareholders held on June 29, 2005 to be within ¥30 million per month in total (not including employee salaries paid to directors concurrently serving as employees) (the number of directors at the conclusion of the said Annual General Meeting of Shareholders was seven).

 - 2. The maximum amount of remuneration for corporate auditors was resolved at the 1st Annual General Meeting of Shareholders held on June 29, 2005 to be within ¥10 million per month in total (the number of corporate auditors at the conclusion of the said Annual General Meeting of Shareholders was four). - 3.
 The maximum amount of bonuses for directors (excluding outside directors) was resolved at the 19th Annual General Meeting of Shareholders held on June 29, 2023 to be within ¥10 million in total (the number of eligible directors at the conclusion of the said Annual General Meeting of Shareholders was four). - 4.
 The maximum amount and number of shares of performance-linked stock remuneration for directors (excluding outside directors) were resolved at the 17th Annual General Meeting of Shareholders held on June 29, 2021 to be within ¥40 million per year in total and 21,600 shares per year in total (the number of eligible directors at the conclusion of the said Annual General Meeting of Shareholders was four). - 5.
 The above bonus amount is the amount of the provision provided for the fiscal year under review.
-A reversal of \(\frac{40}{20} \) million of the provision recorded in the annual securities report for the previous fiscal year was realized. - 6.
-In addition to the above, the consolidated subsidiaries in which they concurrently served paid a total of ¥118 million to four directors (including ¥93 million in basic remuneration, ¥14 million in bonuses, and ¥10 million in stock remuneration) and ¥24 million in basic remuneration to three corporate auditors.

-(iv) Total amount of consolidated remuneration, etc. by director

-Omitted because there are no persons whose total amount of consolidated remuneration, etc. was \\$100 million or more.

-(5) Share ownership
+A reversal of ¥0 million of the provision recorded in the annual securities report for the previous fiscal year was realized. - 6.
+In addition to the above, the consolidated subsidiaries in which they concurrently served paid a total of ¥118 million to four directors (including ¥93 million in basic remuneration, ¥14 million in bonuses, and ¥10 million in stock remuneration) and ¥24 million in basic remuneration to three corporate auditors. - (iv) Total amount of consolidated remuneration, etc. by director Omitted because there are no persons whose total amount of consolidated remuneration, etc. was ¥100 million or more. - (5) Share ownership - (i) Policy and concept of the classification of investment shares